 The Unalakleet River contains all five species of Pacific salmon, as well as Dolly Varden, char and arctic grayling.
 Sport fishing is regulated by the Alaska Department of Fish and Game (ADF&G).
 Catch and release anglers should handle their catch gently and release them in slow, moving water, after ensuring they have recovered from the stress of capture.
 ADF&G offers additional guidance on angling ethics and responsible catch and release techniques.

-Visitors to this area have an opportunity viewing opportunities for moose, bears, bald eagles, ospreys, wolves, fox, and beaver, among many other species in their natural, pristine habitat.
+Visitors to this area have viewing opportunities for moose, bears, bald eagles, ospreys, wolves, fox, and beaver, among many other species in their natural, pristine habitat.

 There are no established campsites or public facilities along the river corridor.
 The Unalakleet National Wild River corridor ends at its confluence with the Chiroskey River, 24 river miles from the village of Unalakleet.
 In the wild river corridor and below the Chiroskey River, there are individual Native allotments which are private.
 Contact the Unalakleet Native Corporation for permission to camp on Alaska Native lands below the Chiroskey River.